-In Vollen, just like in most other villages and towns in Norway, the First Sunday in Advent, at the end of November or beginning of December is celebrated by lighting the Christmas tree and decorations in the centre of Vollen village.In 2018, the first Sunday in Advent is on December 2nd and in 2019 on December 1st.
+In Vollen, just like in most other villages and towns in Norway, the First Sunday in Advent, at the end of November or beginning of December is celebrated by lighting the Christmas tree and decorations in the centre of Vollen village.In 2019, the first Sunday in Advent is on December 1st.
 Children’s choirs sing carols and typical winter songs and the shops and cafés are open.
 Often warm non-alcoholic toddy and gingerbread biscuits are served to on-lookers by children dressed as Christmas elves.

 (I took this photo from half way down Vollen skog road, looking down at Vollen village centre)

 Lille julaften (Little Christmas Eve) on the 23rd December is the big day for buying those last minute gifts.
 It is also the last day before Christmas for buying alcohol or wine in the State Wine Monopoly shops.
 (The nearest to Vollen is in Slemmestad)

 Julaften (Christmas Eve) is the day most Norwegians celebrate Christmas.
 The shops are open until about 13:00 hrs but most people spend the morning visiting family graves to light candles, or making final preparations for the Christmas dinner.

 In the afternoon many attend one of the several church services.
 Our closest churches are in Slemmestad or at Østenstad.

 Christmas begins with the ringing of church bells at 17:00 hrs and is the signal for families to gather round the dinner table.
 Afterwards carols are sung round the Christmas tree, perhaps Julenissen (Father Christmas) pays a visit, and presents are opened.